ThattaPY/Cantosdeave/README.md

 ---
 This app uses a free API REST JSON response to show results into a recyclerView with an adapter wich have a viewHolder class inside.

+Every row has a button that starts a new activity with the sound and location of the record on the map.

 The views uses viewBinding.

 The project uses coroutines to load the API REST information in a second thread.